flokiorg/flnd/sweep/README.md

 For CPFP-purpose anchor sweeping, the deadline is the closest deadline value of all the HTLCs on the force close transaction.
-The budget, however, cannot be a ratio of the anchor output because the value is too small to contribute meaningful fees (330 sats).
+The budget, however, cannot be a ratio of the anchor output because the value is too small to contribute meaningful fees (330 loki).
 Since its purpose is to accelerate the force close transaction so the time-sensitive outputs can be swept, the budget is actually drawn from what we call “value under protection”, which is the sum of all HTLC outputs minus the sum of their budgets.
-By default, 50% of this value is used as the budget, to customize it, either use `--sweeper.budget.anchorcpfp` to specify sats, or use `--sweeper.budget.anchorcpfpratio` to specify a ratio.
+By default, 50% of this value is used as the budget, to customize it, either use `--sweeper.budget.anchorcpfp` to specify loki, or use `--sweeper.budget.anchorcpfpratio` to specify a ratio.